JuliaLogging/TensorBoardLogger.jl/README.md

 other standard loggers in Julia such as `ConsoleLogger` or `TextLogger`.
 You can create one by passing it the path to the folder where you want to store the data.
-You can also pass an optional second argument to specify the behaviour in case there already exhist a document at the given path.
+You can also pass an optional second argument to specify the behaviour in case there already exists a document at the given path.

 Once you have created a `TBLogger`, you can use it as you would use any other logger in Julia: